Arms Warrior PvP Best Arena Compositions (Dragonflight / 10.0.7)

 2v2 Arena

-Arms Warrior focuses mainly on mitigating damage, rather than healing it back like a Death Knight would, and for this reason they scale greatly into dampening.
-Combined with the overall pressure of a warrior, this often leads to the warrior winning eventually through consistently damage output.
+Arms Warrior focuses mainly on mitigating damage rather than healing it back as a Death Knight would, and for this reason, they scale greatly into dampening.
+Combined with the overall pressure of a warrior, this often leads to the warrior winning eventually through consistent damage output.

 Here is a list of the best team compositions for 2v2: